-FCINY will cover the travel and rent costs for each fellow within certain budget and helps the fellow in finding accommodation.
-The sending organization will pay for the salary whereas the receiving organization is committed to provide professional guidance and support for the duration of the fellowship period.
+The Finnish Institute in London manages and coordinates the fellowship periods and covers the travel costs to the working destination and the accommodation during the fellowship.
+The sending organisation will pay for the salary for its staff member who will be sent to work overseas whereas the hosting organisation is committed to provide professional guidance and support for the duration of the fellowship period.

-Please fill in the application form here.
+Please fill the application form here.

 Futhermore, please send a single PDF in English to email@example.com including: a) a cover sheet with name, email and occupation b) a 500-word letter of intent c) Curriculum Vitae (max. three pages)

 Write MOBIUS London in the subject line of your email.
 Label the application file with your name (surname_forename_MOBIUS).
 The deadline for applications is 12 October 2015.